 It is well established in arbitration proceedings that the Employer has the burden to prove that the Grievant was guilty of the charged misconduct and that the level of discipline is appropriate for the infraction.
 In the present case, Employer terminated Grievant for his conduct on April 4, 2020.
-The alleged misconduct was that Grievant arranged and facilitated a fight between two gang members.
-In its removal letter, the Employer failed to charge Grievant with the alleged misconduct regarding threats to another coworker.
-Therefore, this discussion will address the events of April 4, 2020, to determine if there was just cause to discipline Grievant.
+The alleged misconduct was that Grievant arranged and facilitated a fight between two gang leaders.
 Employer charged Grievant with violation of the following Employer's Standards of Employee Conduct Rules: